-It was on the veranda of … where the man known as M. X was to make his rendezvous with Madame A.
+It was on the veranda of … where the man known as Monsieur X was to make his rendezvous with the woman known as Madame A.

 “No,” she answered.
 “It is only the slanting angle of the sun which makes it appear so, for we are in the waning hours of that trick of optics known as the Mediterranean Sun, when one’s eyes are not to be trusted.
 Such an optical illusion is nothing in the waters of a great sea, where it is easily lost in the overlapping tides.
 But in the modern urban environment, its effects can be overpowering.”

 “Much like the effects of Marxist dialectics on the pillars of capitalist obscuritanism.”

 Her lips pulled back in a sensuous smile as she reached for his drink and pulled it off the table and quickly imbibed the vermouth from the glass, causing its delicate aroma to disappear forever, even as the sunlight was disappearing to the distant corners of the Earth.
 As he watched the drink quickly travel from her moist lips and down into her gulping throat, a thought occurred to him: Only a very beautiful woman could have gotten away with such an act of insolent thievery.